Will Automation Make Us More Human Centric?

 Automation can give us more hours in the day.

 Managing daily tasks can be incredibly consuming, and as many businesses know, ticking boxes and making sure everything is in order can take away from time spent working together.
 Implementing automation in the workplace can give you more wiggle room, as it can be an effective way to optimize workflow management by helping teams remain on top of tasks and automatically organizing important information.
 In addition to making sure things go smoothly internally, automation can also help manage and even improve your customer relations.
-Not only can a chatbot be available 24/7, it can also learn from the information given to them by your consumers, thus becoming more personalized and able to meet specific customer needs in the future.
+Not only can a chatbot be available 24/7, but it can also learn from the information given to them by your consumers, thus becoming more personalized and able to meet specific customer needs in the future.

 Having the ability to think outside the box in the workplace is a key part of encouraging growth and innovation in any workplace environment.
 In a similar way that artificial intelligence can grant us more room to focus on the people that we work with, it can also grant businesses more time to focus on creative output.
-This doesn't just mean giving more time to creative projects, but learning how to creatively approach work to make your company culture more human centric.
-By automating certain tasks such as customers relations management and accounting, those hours that would have been spent going over paperwork can now be transformed into team outings and coming up with new ideas for growth.
+This doesn't just mean giving more time to creative projects, but learning how to creatively approach work to make your company culture more human-centric.
+By automating certain tasks such as customer relations management and accounting, those hours that would have been spent going over paperwork can now be transformed into team outings and coming up with new ideas for growth.

 Automation can help us better understand how to use technology to benefit consumers.